thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

-the present unprecedented political state of affairs, for which the traditional system of international law was not devised, namely, the division of the world into global and regional blocs, the existence of a "third world " of numerous newly-emerged States, undeveloped economically and technologically (and sometimes possessing unstable governments), and the numerous groupings and associations into which States have formed them- selves.
-Apart from this, international law is now called upon to find new rules to govern the fields of nuclear and thermonuclear energy, and scientific research generally, to regulate state activities in the upper atmosphere and in the cosmos, to protect and control the environment of man, and to establish a new legal régime for the exploration and ex- ploitation of the resources of the seabed beyond the limits of national sovereignty.
+the present unprecedented political state of affairs, for which the traditional system of international law was not devised, namely, the division of the world into global and regional blocs, the existence of a "third world" of numerous newly-emerged States, undeveloped economically and technologically (and sometimes possessing unstable governments), and the numerous groupings and associations into which States have formed themselves.
+Apart from this, international law is now called upon to find new rules to govern the fields of nuclear and thermonuclear energy, and scientific research generally, to regulate state activities in the upper atmosphere and in the cosmos, to protect and control the environment of man, and to establish a new legal régime for the exploration and exploitation of the resources of the seabed beyond the limits of national sovereignty.

 #### Present-Day Status of International Law